Prism194/-------/README.md

 * This project also uses code from the CS50 course.
 The original code is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license](https://cs50.harvard.edu/x/2024/license/).

 ## License
 This project is licensed a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0) license. - see the [LICENSE.txt](LICENSE.txt) file for details.
-Please note that this license does not apply to the code from[startbootstrap-shop-homepage](https://github.com/StartBootstrap/startbootstrap-shop-homepage), [startbootstrap-shop-item](https://github.com/StartBootstrap/startbootstrap-shop-item) and the CS50 course, which have their own licenses.
+Please note that this license does not apply to the code from [startbootstrap-shop-homepage](https://github.com/StartBootstrap/startbootstrap-shop-homepage), [startbootstrap-shop-item](https://github.com/StartBootstrap/startbootstrap-shop-item) and the CS50 course, which have their own licenses.